 - Vegetables – Try sautéed asparagus, bacon wrapped green beans, or sautéed zucchini.

-- Starches – Potatoes are a popular option.
+- Starches – Oven roasted potatoes are a popular option.
 I like to make a healthier swap with cauliflower potato salad or mashed cauliflower.

 - Lemon Butter Sauce – I originally made this to go with halibut, but it’s also my go-to dipping side for the best grilled lobster recipe!

 Everything you need to know to learn how to grill lobster tails perfectly, including tips & step-by-step photos!
 This grilled lobster tail recipe is soft and tender, with the best lemon garlic butter.